jalik/meteor-jalik-ufs/README.md

 ## Filtering uploads (server)

+### Filtering before uploading
-You can set an `UploadFS.Filter` to the store to define restrictions on file uploads.
+You can filter uploads by assigning a `UploadFS.Filter` to a store.
-Filter is tested before inserting a file in the collection.
+The filter is tested before inserting a file in the collection.
 If the file does not match the filter, it won't be inserted and will not be uploaded.

+### Filtering after uploading
+When the file is fully uploaded to the server, it's still in a temporary location.
+At this moment you can validate the uploaded file before writing it to the store.
+To do this, use `onValidate` option in the store options.

+The following example shows a complete validation (before and after upload).

 ```js
 import {Mongo} from 'meteor/mongo';